danhnt-it/ML_KNN_NaiveBayes_DecisionTree_Prediction_on_Titanic_Dataset/README.md

 # ML_Titanic_Dataset

-Machine Learning week exercise. </br>
+Machine Learning week exercise. <br>
-Given class, gender, age then predict alive or not
+Given class, gender, age then predict alive or not <br>
+Use KNN, Naive Bayes and Decision Tree for prediction